The Best WordPress Security Plugins and Services (Both Free and Premium) 2018

-Sucuri are WordPress security specialists.
-As such, their free plugin is highly regarded and well worth downloading.
+Sucuri are WordPress security specialists, and, as such, their free plugin is highly regarded and well worth downloading.

-The Sucuri Security plugin automatically scans your website looking for malware and dodgy files.
+The Sucuri Security plugin automatically scans your website for malware and dodgy files.
 This latter feature is of particular importance.
-After installing Sucuri, the plugin takes note of your existing files — a “known good” configuration.
-If a file deviates from this “known good” this could be a consequence of a security breach.
+After installing Sucuri, the plugin takes note of your existing files — a ‘known good’ configuration — and, if a file deviates from this ‘known good’, it could be the consequence of a security breach.

 On top of their plugin, another superb Sucuri service well worth considering is their Website Firewall (Cloud WAF).

 SecuPress is the new kid on the block in the world of WordPress security.
-It’s the latest release from WP Media, the team who achieved staggering growth with their WP Rocket plugin.
-This has seen SecuPress — despite currently being at pre-release stage — garner serious attention.
+It’s the latest release from WP Media, the team who achieved staggering growth with their WP Rocket plugin, which has seen it garner serious attention, despite being at pre-release stage.

-The plugin’s main selling point is the powerful SecuPress Scanner.
-This scans your website for security vulnerabilities in six key areas:
+The plugin’s main selling point is the powerful SecuPress Scanner, which scans your website for security vulnerabilities in six key areas:

 - User and login